 This website serves as a public display for Steven Higgs’ ongoing, half century of award-winning work as an environmental photographer and journalist based in Hoosier National Forest country.

-His future as a nature travel photographer launched on Monroe Lake in May 1975, when a friend floated him and his Pentax Spotmatic up a flooded Saddle Creek and into the Hoosier National, some 20 miles southeast of his home in the college town of Bloomington, Ind.
+His future career was unknowingly launched on Monroe Lake in May 1975, when a friend floated him and his Pentax Spotmatic up a flooded Saddle Creek and into the Hoosier National, some 20 miles southeast of his home in the college town of Bloomington, Ind.

 Photograph by Raina Ricely

-The site’s launch overlaps to the day the 50-year anniversary of his first photo shoot on Indiana’s only national forest.
-And the first project he will share here is from a soon-to-be-published coffee table book called Andy Mahler and the Hoosier National: The Folk Hero and the Forest He Loves.
+The site’s launch overlapped to the day the 50-year anniversary of his first photo shoot on Indiana’s only national forest.
+The first project he shared here was his recently published coffee table book called Andy Mahler and the Hoosier National: The Folk Hero and the Forest He Loves, which details his 40-year relationship with the book’s subject, who passed just before its publication.

 Steven has won dozens of professional awards for his words and photographs, which have appeared in newspapers, magazines, and online publications since 1985.
 His piece in the Limestone Post titled On Saving the Deam Wilderness and the Hoosier National Forest was awarded second place for Best Photo Essay in 2023 by the Indiana Society of Professional Journalists.